LTUC/amman-dotnet-401d2/Curriculum/Class08/LAB.md

 2. Filter out all the neighborhoods that do not have any names
 3. Remove the Duplicates
 4. Rewrite the queries from above, and consolidate all into one single query.
-5. Rewrite at least one of these questions only using a LINQ query (without lambda statement)
+5. Rewrite at least one of these questions only using the opposing method (example: Use LINQ instead of a Lambda and vice versa.)

 ## README